-There’s no way I could have accomplished anything with a great and supportive family like I’m blessed to have.
-My wife of 40 years and 4 adult children are my biggest supporters!
+There’s no way I could have accomplished anything without a great and supportive family like I’m blessed to have.
+My wife and 4 adult children are my biggest supporters!
 Even our grandchildren get involved!

 Talk about your own personal health struggles and how running has kept you strong.

-I’ve had a life-changing experience with my recent stroke in 2013.
+I had a stroke in 2013.
 It’s changed the way I think.
-I used to think that just because I was fit and in shape that I was healthy, not so!
+I used to think that just because I was fit and in shape that I was healthy.
+Not so!
 Being fit doesn’t necessarily mean you’re healthy.
 I’m living proof of that.
-A proper diet is just as important as physical fitness, together they make a difference in one’s overall health.
+A proper diet is just as important as physical fitness.
+Together they make a difference in one’s overall health.
 My doctors informed me that if I wasn’t in such reasonably good shape my stroke could have had a much different outcome.

 Why do think running has grown in popularity for all ages?

-I believe the most recent surge and popularity in running is due to the emphasis on health and fitness.
-Running is such an affordable sport, compared to many other sports and activities running is nominal in cost.
+Running is such an affordable sport.
+Compared to many other sports and activities, running is nominal in cost.
 It’s one of those activities that can be a ‘life changer.’
 As it has for me, it can easily become a ‘way of life.’

 What do you say to a person who thinks they can’t run?

 I truly believe that running is NOT for everyone.
 I’ve seen it time and time again where an individual tried it and just couldn’t ‘get into it.’
 In many cases unfortunately they really didn’t give running a fair chance.
-For those that can’t run I say ‘walk’ then.
+For those who can’t run, I say ‘walk.’
 The benefits of walking are just as good as running, perhaps even more as it’s less wear and tear on joints and body.
 The key to success is consistency whether you walk or run.